SAFCSP-Team/user-inputs-in-cpp/README.md

 ### Objective

-In this project, our main goal is to understand how to get user inputs in C++.
+In this project, our main goal is to understand how to get user input in C++.

 ### Problem

-Create a program that takes 2 integer from the user and print the sum of them.
+Create a program that takes two integers from the user and prints their sum.

 ### Implementation
 - Write your code in the main function.